 - Attendance at monthly staff meetings, the first Friday of every month from 3:30–5 pm

-- Deadline to submit an application (including up-to-date resume) is Friday, March 15
+- The deadline to submit an application (including up-to-date résumé) is Friday, Feb.
+14.

 - Provide the contact information of one person who can serve as a reference.
 Make sure they know we will be emailing them.

-- First New Staff Meeting: Saturday, April 13, 9 am – noon
+- First New Staff Meeting (required): Saturday, April 11, 9 am – noon